DarriusChen/Regulatory-Compliance-Mapping-Database/README.md

 ### GraphQL server
 Use case: Search data in SQLite database using gql.
-Run `npm start` to launch the server, and then there will be a playground at port 4000.
+Run `npm start` under "graphql-server/" to launch the server, and then there will be a playground at port 4000.
 You can try different functions you want, type the columns to query, and the variable you want to filter.
 ![image](https://github.com/DarriusChen/Regulatory-Compliance-Mapping-Database/blob/main/images/gql.png)
 In the example above, what I did is query six columns, "csfFId, csfFName, defendTName, attackTName, sp80053CName, iso27001CName", where the values of column "csfFId" equal to "ID"